oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In the case that there is no Key Binding JWT, the last element MUST be an empty string and the last separating tilde character MUST NOT be omitted.

-The serialized format for an SD-JWT-KB extends the SD-JWT format by concatenating a Key Binding JWT.
+The serialized format for an SD-JWT+KB extends the SD-JWT format by concatenating a Key Binding JWT.

 ```
 <Issuer-signed JWT>~<Disclosure 1>~<Disclosure 2>~...~<Disclosure N>~<KB-JWT>